|Formal setting with fish course

 - The service plate should be slightly larger than your dinner plate.

-soup is removed the service plate goes along with it and the entree is placed in front of the guest directly on the cloth.
+Then when the soup is removed the service plate goes along with it and the entree is placed in front of the guest directly

 - Dishes are served from the left and removed from the right.